MicrosoftDocs/win32/desktop-src/SecAuthN/responsibilities-and-features.md

-﻿---
+---
-Description: 'Each part of the interactive logon process has a set of responsibilities.
-This section defines those responsibilities and indicates where you can implement features not contained in the standard version of the operating system.' ms.assetid: '4b816598-a2dc-4db2-a79a-0c327320fd86'
+Description: Each part of the interactive logon process has a set of responsibilities.
+This section defines those responsibilities and indicates where you can implement features not contained in the standard version of the operating system. ms.assetid: 4b816598-a2dc-4db2-a79a-0c327320fd86
-title: Responsibilities and Features
+title: Responsibilities and Features ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Responsibilities and Features